CEA-MetroCarac/images_alignment/README.md

 # Images_registration

-**images_registration** is a web application dedicated :
+**images_registration** is a web application dedicated to:

-- 1/ to the calculation of the `transformation matrix` related to a pair of images and
+- 1/ the calculation of the `transformation matrix` related to a pair of images

 ![](https://cea-metrocarac.github.io/images_registration/images_registration4.png)

-- 2/ to the application of the previous `transformation matrix` to a set of images.
+- 2/ the application of the previous `transformation matrix` to a set of images.

 ![](https://cea-metrocarac.github.io/images_registration/images_registration3.png)